dustdustinthewind/IntralismQoLMod/README.md

 - Custom Menu Music through skin folder (on the backburner)

 ### Bugs To Squash (mod bugs on top, vanilla bugs on bottom)
+- **Disable storyboard** gets overwritten by the new discord editor setting when you launch the game. **Workaround:** Click "Disable Storyboard" to your preference when you launch the game.
 - BPM Tool doesn't work with decimal numbers.
 Woops.
 Mod Bug. **Workaround:** Manually enter it or use a whole number factor of your BPM.
 Will be replaced with BPM events.
 - Leaving the editor will take you to the map select on top of the main menu if you play tested.
 Mod Bug. **No Workaround**, besides taking longer to leave Intralism without alt+f4 or playing multi, this may actually be a useful bug for some lol.
 - The "Map" drop down menu flashes and sometimes stays up while/after loading.
 Intetional Mod "Bug". **Workaround:** none needed.
 While this is currently intentional for reasons I do not have the energy nor space to explain, I'd rather this wasn't the case.